 This bias is a tendency to be over-reliant on the first piece of information you hear.
 For instance, when you hear that a particular restaurant is overpriced, you tend to stick to that information.
 You would almost always link your impression back to this first piece of information.
 So, even when prices have changed or the prices were actually reasonable to begin with, you tend to think of this restaurant as overpriced.

 This bias applies to investments too.
-When you’re overconfident about your investing skills, you may end up putting in more money than you can stomach to lose.
+When you’re overconfident about your investing skills, you may end up putting in more money than you can stomach to lose, or make rash decisions without giving them the think-over they need.
 A healthy dose of humility and mindfulness is needed to combat this.

 “I knew that was going to happen!”